sarahmonks/to_do_app/readme.txt

 * Student ID: D15126869
 * Date : 2016/06/26
 ***********************************************************/
+This is the Turquoise version of this app.

 There are three different views/"pages" in this project.

 home: landing page